Tenant FAQs

 BEWARE OF SCAMMERS

-Please be aware that Sweyer Property Management (SPM) will not have property owners contact you directly.
+Please be aware that SPM Residential Services (SPM) will not have property owners contact you directly.
 Please verify with us before submitting any rent or deposit payments to anyone other than an SPM representative for these properties.

 Learn more about ways to spot scam ads here and here.